 What's in this article?

-According to a recent LinkedIn poll, 80% of Maintenance Leaders believed that there is no such thing as too much data when it comes to managing a fleet.
+According to a LinkedIn poll, 80% of Maintenance Leaders believed that there is no such thing as too much data when it comes to managing a fleet.
 And yet, in an increasingly digital landscape, there is such a thing as too much data if that data isn’t set up to be parsed correctly.
-Data collection for the sake of data collection can have disastrous consequences for even the most productive maintenance team.
-That is where maintenance benchmarks and KPIs come in.
-Because using the right KPIs and benchmarks can help cut through the noise and drive better decision-making.
-Many of us who work in the maintenance space believe in creating a culture of continuous improvement.
-When things are good or improving, it’s an opportunity to ask: how can we get even better?
-KPIs are essential to building this mindset.
-Let’s explore a framework for building metrics.
+Data collection for the sake of data collection can lead even the most productive maintenance team astray.
+A KPI is designed to be a measurement to evaluate a company’s effectiveness in executing its strategic vision (Source).

 What’s the difference between a benchmark and a KPI in a maintenance context?